shubham1902/project_mapty/README.md

-this is a pure real word vanilla js project this is about the use of the map library to show our workout stats in this project i have used
+this is a pure vanilla js + html  real word  project this is about the use of the map library to show our workout stats in this project i have used
 1. leaflet opensource map library